 Dean of Studies | Mr Mason Hellyer

-As a school, we are at that point in the term where students are ‘formally’ assessed in order to ascertain where they are with their learning and to also report back to students and parents.
-Many assignments have been due this week.
-Years 11 and 12 commence exams next Wednesday, and the remaining year groups commence on Friday 14 June.
+As a College, we are at the time where students are formally assessed to ascertain where they are at this point with their learning and report back to students and parents.
+Many assignments have been due this week, and exams commence from Tuesday next week.
+Exam schedules have been distributed to students and are also available via the College App.

 However, the information collected from an assessment period is also used to inform and shape teaching and learning into the future.
-The data is used to track student performance, ascertain whether students are working to capacity and to highlight individual, subject and cohort strengths and weaknesses.
-The assessment period is also the opportunity to model the scope and scale of assessments that students will experience, especially in regard to ATAR external exams.
+The data is used to track student performance, ascertain whether students are working to capacity and highlight individual, subject and cohort strengths and weaknesses.
+The assessment period is also the opportunity to model the scope and scale of assessments that students will experience, especially regarding ATAR external exams.

 All the best to all students in their exams.